Parma

-The Italian poet Attilio Bertolucci (born in a hamlet in the countryside) wrote: "As a capital city it had to have a river.
-As a little capital it received a stream, which is often dry", with reference to the time when the city was capital of the independent Duchy of Parma.

 History

 Prehistory

 Parma was already a built-up area in the Bronze Age.
 In the current position of the city rose a terramare.
 The "terramare" (marl earth) were ancient villages built of wood on piles according to a defined scheme and squared form; constructed on dry land and generally in proximity to the rivers.
-During this age (between 1500 BC and 800 BC) the first necropolis (on the sites of the present-day Piazza Duomo and Piazzale della Macina) were constructed.
+During this age (between 1500 BC and 800 BC) the first necropoleis (on the sites of the present-day Piazza Duomo and Piazzale della Macina) were constructed.

 Antiquity

 The city was most probably founded and named by the Etruscans, for a parma or palma (circular shield) was a Latin borrowing, as were many Roman terms for particular arms, and the names Parmeal, Parmni and Parmnial appear in Etruscan inscriptions.
 Diodorus Siculus reported that the Romans had changed their rectangular shields for round ones, imitating the Etruscans.
 Whether the Etruscan encampment acquired its name from its round shape, like a shield, or from its metaphorical function as a shield against the Gauls to the north, remains uncertain.

 The Roman colony was founded in 183 BC, together with Mutina (Modena); 2,000 families were settled.
 Parma had a certain importance as a road hub over the Via Aemilia and the Via Claudia.
 It had a forum, in what is today the central Garibaldi Square.
 In April 43 BC the city was destroyed.
 Subsequently Augustus rebuilt it.
 During the Roman Empire, it gained the title of Julia for its loyalty to the imperial house.